 - Effects on Testosterone: Studies have shown that regular consumption of fenugreek increased the level of testosterone in male animal test subjects.
 As a result, improvement in performance in strength training and sexual function were observed.
 While it's not recommended to depend on fenugreek to increase your testosterone levels, it can be a good supplement.
 However, if you have a condition like erectile dysfunction, consider seeing a doctor before supplementing your diet.

 - Fenugreek and Breast Milk Production: The health benefits of breastfeeding infants are well known.
 Unfortunately, many women have issues with milk production post-delivery.
 Some studies suggest that fenugreek can come to the rescue here.
 Fenugreek is a galactagogue, which means that it promotes breast milk production.
 In fact,one study noted that the increase in milk production was about 49% after 2 weeks of consumption and by 4 weeks an increase of a 103%.The results are impressive, and you can safely use it in conjunction with other treatments as a supplement to increase breastmilk production.
 As with everything, do consult your doctor first if you are experiencing low breast-milk production at any stage.

 How to Make Fenugreek Tea

 Fenugreek is quite safe to use.
 In usual circumstances, it has a very low risk of side-effects.
-However, some side-effect can occur.
+However, some side-effects can occur.

 - You may experience GI upset when consuming high doses of fenugreek.

-- It has also shown to have anti-implantation and an abortifacient effect in rats.
-Therefore, avoid a high dose of fenugreek if you are pregnant or if you are trying to conceive.
+- It has also shown to have anti-implantation and an abortifacient effect in animal studies.
+Therefore, avoid a high dose of fenugreek if you are pregnant or trying to conceive.